WolfieBabe/CyberPatriot-Windows-Checklist/README.md

 6. Account Management

-    1. Control Panel → User Accounts
+    1. Navigate to Control Panel → User Accounts

        1. Click on "Change User Account Control settings" and set it to "Always Notify"